-Design work on the project is happening through a Three Party Agreement approved in 2015.
-The design evaluation is being coordinated with a planned Transit-Oriented Development near Sound Transit’s Operations and Maintenance Facility-East, located on the west side of 120th Avenue Northeast.
+Design work is happening through a Three Party Agreement approved in 2015.
+An evaluation is being coordinated with a planned Transit-Oriented Development near Sound Transit’s Operations and Maintenance Facility-East, located on the west side of 120th Avenue Northeast.
 Design elements that will be considered in the feasibility study include:

-- Realignment and widening of the road to five lanes (two lanes in each direction plus center turn lanes) to improve traffic circulation for cars, buses and freight
+- Realignment and widening of the road to five lanes (two lanes in each direction with turn pockets or a center turn lane) to improve vehicle circulation

-- New pedestrian and bicycle facilities on both sides of the roadway, providing safe access to the future light rail station and nearby regional trail
+- New pedestrian and bicycle facilities on both sides of the street, providing safe access to the future light rail station and nearby trail

-- Removal and replacement of the existing West Tributary culvert beneath the roadway to allow improved passage for fish and other wildlife
+- Removal and replacement of the existing West Tributary culvert under the roadway to allow improved passage for fish and other wildlife and associated stream restoration.

 As part of the design evaluation, the city will engage property owners and businesses along the corridor.
 Questions and comments can be sent to the project manager, Jun Suk An, at email@example.com.
 To receive updates about this and other projects in BelRed, subscribe here.

-Engineering design (to achieve 60% completion) and coordination of work is funded by the City’s Capital Investment Program and estimated at approximately $3 million.
+Engineering design (to 60% level of completion) and coordination of work is funded by the City’s Capital Investment Program and estimated at approximately $3 million.
 The project will complete final design with Puget Sound Regional Council- Surface Transportation Program funding at approximately $1.46 million.
 Right-of-way acquisition and construction are not currently funded.